Anatomy of a Plug-In

 /* processAsset is called for every image passed to this node.
 Return true

-to continue processing the, or false to not.
+to continue processing the asset, or false to not.

 If you want to change pixels or crop or change metadata in an image,